-- 3.2 A Junior class may be run at the discretion of organisers at qualifying events but not at the final. - 3.3 A 'Club' class may be held at the discretion of the organisers.
+- 3.2 Juniors entering a qualifier should enter into Classes 1 to 6 set out in rule 3.1.
+In addition to the class they have entered, the organisers should then include them in a separate "junior class" however there is no need for the junior to drive the qualifier a second time.
+The results from the class in rule 3.1 are to be included in the junior class results. - 3.3 A Junior class may be run at the discretion of organisers at qualifying events but not at the final. - 3.4 A 'Club' class may be held at the discretion of the organisers.
 This is intended for newcomers to the sport or new horses.
-It does not count towards qualification for the Finals and rules may be relaxed for this class to allow, for example, a groom to prompt the driver for the paces and precision test.
-The driver must be a current financial member of the ACDS before competing. - 3.4 Other classes may be introduced at a qualifier at the discretion of organisers.
+It does not count towards qualification for the Finals and rules may be relaxed for this class to allow, for example, a groom to prompt the competitor for the paces and precision test.
+The competitor must be a current financial member of the ACDS before competing. - 3.5 Other classes may be introduced at a qualifier at the discretion of organisers.